 - Make sure you get the property address correct

-How should you serve a Section 13 notice?
+How to serve a Section 13 notice

 Once you have filled out a Form 4, you will need to serve it on the tenant.